What are your options if you're going on maternity leave or taking a career break?

 If you are going to be away for more than 13 months...

 ... you might consider giving up your practising certificate.
 If you do give it up we recommend that you take up a non-practising member or roll-only membership option as it helps keep you in touch with what’s going on.
-You would also be subject to disclosure, and required to reapply for your practising certificate (see below) and would come back on a restricted basis for at least 12 months.
+You would also be subject to disclosure, and required to reapply for your practising certificate (see below) and may have to come back on a restricted basis.
 If you are returning from maternity leave, that restriction should not conflict with your employer’s obligation to offer you your job with the same terms and conditions.

 See our Parents in the Profession Guide for more information.